 In a chaotic environment like a supermarket, the imagination of

-Bruno Glue could not dwell on a particular that captured his attention.
+Bruno Colla could not dwell on a particular that captured his attention.

 So from a photograph taken was born a painting that shows the great talent of this artist of Maser.
 The background of the painting is not visible, but still manages to feel what is represented, the view appears blurred to give way to the real subject which takes place in the foreground.
 The technique used seems impressionist, for which you let the image emerges from the second floor, but at the same time allows to perceive those that are the dynamics of the newspaper, in this case, the life within the supermarket, the colors of the shelves, different products and the same people who established ratios.

 he old is a copy of the work of a great Venetian painter of the sixteenth century: Giorgione, or maybe just a revision of the work by the painter Colla.
 This painting dates back to the early art of the painter, there is indeed a willingness to study and learn the manner of the great masters trying to copy or adapt some of the most beautiful paintings.
 The woman portrayed by Giorgione for years has been identified as the mother of the painter himself, and in his hand he holds a scroll which has been added, which contains written "with time", perhaps a warning to the destructive action of time on beauty and femininity .